-The Technical Activities Committee also includes the Strategic Planning Sub-Committee, which hosts the task force on Ethical and Social Implications of Computational Intelligence, and the Mentoring and Skills Development Sub-Committee.
+The Technical Activities Committee also includes the Strategic Planning Sub-Committee, and the Mentoring and Skills Development Sub-Committee.
 The overall structure is completed by the TFs that are grouped under the different TCs and are focused on more specific areas of CI.

 Our Society has some technical activities that are not linked to any specific TC.
 We launched an IEEE CIS Technical Challenge Challenge in 2019 running this year its Fourth edition.
 We also maintain a Scientific Mentoring Program linked to our main Conferences and Journals.
 For the next two years we are designing a mixture of different activities and initiatives.
 These activities range from contributing to conferences (with papers, special sessions, panels, tutorials, workshops, etc) and journals (with papers and special issues), to consolidating recently launched initiatives.